Regional & National Entry Fees – Entry fees are available within the On-line registration system.

 Pitch Level and Speed of music cannot be controlled at the event.
 Please be sure to upload the correct version for your dancers performance.
 We will not be able to play any songs from an email or off the internet.

 Studio name cannot be used as a song title, name of routine, announced in the song, or during the song, Non-compliance will result in a 5 point deduction from the total score.
 Once the music starts and Directors/Dancers realize that the incorrect version of the music is being played then they need to notify the announcer or backstage staff before they have danced past three 8-counts, in order to re-dance with the correct music.
 If they request that the music be stopped or the dancers stop dancing past three 8-counts, then the dance will be allowed to dance again but it will result in an automatic 5 point deduction from the total score for the second dance.

 Please be sure to pick up your music.
-Music CDs and USB flash drives will not be mailed.
+USB flash drives will not be mailed.

 All entries must be entered into the On-line registration system and payment must be postmarked 30 days prior to the competition date which is also the deadline date for all entries.
 There will be a $15 late fee per entry for any entries not paid by the deadline date which is 30 days prior to the competition.
 Rebate information is available in the On-line registration system.
 To receive rebates, payment must be received and entries must be input 40 days prior to the competition date.
 Please send one studio check or debit/credit card for all studio entries.
 No entries will be accepted by phone.
 All entries will be processed once payment is received.
 Mastercard, Visa and Discover are accepted.
 No Personal Checks accepted at any time.
 Studio checks will only be accepted when postmarked by the deadline date. *Late entries will be accepted as competition space permits.